1929 – 1933 Packard IFS

-NOTE: Before you purchase ANY of the custom built IFS Kits on the market, study the drawing below.
+NOTE: Before you purchase ANY of the custom built IFS Kits on the market or our 1929 – 1933 Packard Independent Front Suspension (IFS) Kits study the drawing below.
 Pay particular attention to the position of the rack & pinion and it’s pivot points.
 You cannot reverse spindles or change the length or angle of the upper control arms to clear the fenders without creating dangerous changes in handling.
-The drawing does not reflect our opinions, but rather pure physics, mathematics, and geometry.
+The drawing does not reflect our opinions but rather pure physics, mathematics, and geometry.
 Regardless of what some advertisers may try to tell you, the laws of engineering do not change.
-After study, you’ll know which one works right!
+After study you’ll know which one works right!

 Our Classic IFS system is designed for the 1928-1933 era larger cars such as Buick, Cadillac, Packard, Chrysler, etc. with 120″ or greater wheelbase and weight in the 4000# and larger class.
-Their fender line requires a short upper control arm to clear the fender, and a rear steer rack and pinion, which will not interfere with the lower grill shell pan.
+The fender lines on these cars require a short upper control arm for clearance and a rear steer rack and pinion, which will not interfere with the lower grill shell pan.
 Super heavy tubular control arms and crossmember will take the weight of these fine automobiles.
-Dropped spindles from the 1973-1987 Chevy pickup put the center of the wheel 1″ above the bottom of the frame rail for a nice drop, while stock spindles will raise the car 2″, with the spindle 1″ below the frame for a stance close to stock.
+Dropped spindles from the 1973-1987 Chevy pickup put the center of the wheel 1″ above the bottom of the frame rail for a nice drop, while stock spindles will raise the car 2″ with the spindle 1″ below the frame for a stance close to stock.

 A 60″ hub-to-hub track width will fit under these fenders well in most cases.
-Some cars could stand to be a little narrower, but are OK when used with a 4″ backspace 1/2;” rim, like the stock Skylarks shown in the catalog photo.
+Some cars could stand to be a little narrower but are okay when used with a 4″ backspace rim like the stock Skylarks shown in the catalog photo.
 A power rack from 1982-1985 Citation makes for easy steering, but realize that a 120″+ wheelbase car will not turn like a short Model A. We find the turning radius acceptable for any normal driving.

 A simple shim system allows alignment without scarring or disassembly to keep your alignment man happy.
 This very positive system is also designed to handle the loads imposed by these large cars.
 We think of these cars as 3/4 ton trucks with pretty bodies, and accordingly use components and design well suited to their needs.
 Although the total weight is high, most of the weight is carried by the rear suspension.